yevgenykuz/dev-team-hub/README.rst

 Run it as a Django server
 -------------------------

-Make sure you have all python dependencies installed (i recommend using a `virutalenv <https://virtualenv.pypa.io/en/stable/>`_):
+Make sure you have all python dependencies installed (i recommend using `virutalenv <https://pypi.python.org/pypi/virtualenv>`_):

 .. code-block:: bash